elsehow/Dissertation/src/index.md

 in the meantime, i want for my three investigations to congeal toward a larger picture that gestures toward these first questions --- how do social interpretations arise from biosensor data? how do these data come to take on socially contextual meanings? this question, which is much larger than my dissertation, has bunches of relevance for anyone who wants to design an mHealth app, or incentivize other people to collect biosensor data....etc.

-## A discussion of the theoretical and/or empirical background area of the student’s proposed dissertation, including analysis of relevant prior work

 idea of mediating interpersonal communciation with physiological sensors goes back to the wee days of ubicomp [@picard_affective_1997, @bell_intimate_2003]

 		*and what stories were told?